7 Things to Consider When Living in England

 England is famous for its history and the vast amount of landmarks that can be found everywhere in the country.
 Country homes such as Highclere Castle, more popularly known as Downton Abbey, can be found in many areas of the English countryside.

-Important heritage sites are labeled as “listed buildings” by the government, meaning these landmarks cannot be worked on unless for historical restoration purposes.
-These locations account for a large proportion of UK tourism, with almost half of all holiday makers visiting a heritage site during their stay in the country, spending over $7 billion.
+Important heritage sites are labelled as “listed buildings” by the government, meaning these landmarks cannot be worked on unless for historical restoration purposes.
+These locations account for a large proportion of UK tourism, with almost half of all holidaymakers visiting a heritage site during their stay in the country, spending over $7 billion.

 Cost of Living